 Decision-makers in government, industry, and civil society seeking to improve consumer protection capabilities often lack forums to share and learn from their peers and from researchers.
-With the goal of promoting knowledge-sharing and collaboration around financial consumer protection themes in emerging markets, IPA's Consumer Protection Initiative has launched a Practitioner’s Forum.
+With the goal of promoting knowledge-sharing and collaboration around financial consumer protection themes in emerging markets, IPA's Consumer Protection Research Initiative has launched a Practitioner’s Forum webinar series.
 This ongoing platform will convene practitioners from regulatory bodies, financial institutions, civil society, and multilateral organizations working in developing countries, and connect them with leading researchers and experts working on topics ranging from financial fraud to consumer redress to consumer lending, to name just a few of the themes the Forum will cover.

 The growing array of digital financial products in developing countries has created new risks for consumers, in particular, in lower-income segments.
 At the same, these products have also created a wealth of data to monitor and inform policies that better protect clients and improve financial inclusion outcomes over the long term.
 In response, supervisory bodies and financial institutions have developed in-house expertise to tackle the digital nature of these consumer challenges, and a recent IPA poll of practitioners found great interest in complementing this knowledge with results from quantitative research and opportunities for knowledge-sharing.